Greek Church to allow worshippers at Easter Week services

 Orthodox Easter is the most popular date on Greece’s religious calendar.
 Large crowds flock to Holy Week services, join in candle-lit mourning processions on Good Friday, and often rowdy Resurrection celebrations accompany church services at midnight on Holy Saturday.

-The Church of Greece was prevailed upon to hold Easter services without public attendance last year, when daily COVID-19 infections were in the double digits — compared to about 3,000 now — and the virus-related deaths reported daily were in the single digits, compared to more than 70 now.
+The Church of Greece was prevailed upon to hold Easter services without public attendance last year, when daily COVID-19 infections were in the double digits — compared to about 3,800 recorded Tuesday — and the virus-related deaths reported daily were in the single digits, compared to 87 on Tuesday.

 While many non-essential shops have been allowed to reopen, most schoolchildren still attend classes remotely.
 Restaurants and bars are closed and long-distance travel is not allowed.